 The good news is that you can use the free program levels of a few providers.
 I use Mailerlite (free up to 1000 subscribers) and am happy here again with their product, their training videos & documents, and their customer support!
 Later on, as my business grows, I’ll need to upgrade.
 Other providers are Mailchimp, ConvertKit, ActiveCampaign, and more!

-- Website legal pages: There is one investment that you may be tempted to use a free version is with your legal pages.
+Website legal pages: One investment that you may be tempted to use a free version is with your legal pages.
 DON’T!
 As a new business owner, you don’t want to end up in court over something and find out that you’re not protected at all, and now subject to a fat fine, or being sued.
 If there’s one place you need to invest in, this is it due to the potential significance and level of ramifications.

 I purchase all my legal documents from The Contract Shop, an extremely reputable business that caters specifically to the online community!
 They have tons of different types of legal pages and contract templates (all dependant on what you do).

 A good general rule for everything you buy relating to a website is don’t buy the bottom of the barrel program/services.
-Yet, you don’t need the top tier everything; it’s too expensive, and your site being small won’t see the benefits of the upgraded product.
+Yet, you don’t need the top tier everything; it’s too expensive, and your site being small, you won’t see the benefits of the upgraded product.
 So that leaves the middle of the road, which is a good place to be when you’re a new small business owner.

 4. Business planning & day to day running of your home based business

-Now, this is the fun part, the actual planning of your day to day stuff!
-You don’t need to have all the answers now, but you need to be aware that these pieces exist and that at some point, you’ll need to devote time & attention to it.
+Now, this is the fun part, the actual planning of your day-to-day stuff!
+You don’t need to have all the answers now, but you need to be aware that these pieces exist and that at some point, you’ll need to devote time & attention to them.
 Don’t worry, your business plan isn’t set in stone, you can change it as you grow and shift, but the basic components are…

 A monetization strategy: this is how you will make money, what are you selling?
-A product, a service, a focus on affiliate marketing (promoting other people’s goods for a % of the sale), advertising revenue, etc. What all the experts agree on is that you need to diversify your income streams.
+A product, a service, a focus on affiliate marketing (promoting other people’s goods for a % of the sale), advertising revenue, a social media influencer, etc. What all the experts agree on is that you need to diversify your income streams.
 Don’t put all your hopes into one single way of making money.

 It takes a long time to establish a website (2 years minimum), so maybe you need to focus on earning money in a way that’s not your first choice.
 Like being a virtual assistant doing social media management while your blog is in its infancy.